 Graduates of this program will be able to:

-- Analyze the interacting social and biological forces that collectively shape early brain development and set the stage for lifelong learning, behaviour and health.
+- Analyze the interacting social and biological factors that collectively shape early brain and human development and set the stage for lifelong learning, behaviour and health.

-- Respect families’ central role in child-rearing and early learning and the impact of family structures, community support systems, culture and socio-economic status on parenting.
+- Integrate into practice respect for families' central role in child-rearing and early learning and the impact on family structures, community support systems, culture and socio-economic status on parenting.

-- Lead the design and implementation of inclusive, effective curricula for young children, based upon a critical analysis of historical perspectives, observation, current research, and understandings of early human development.
+- Exhibit leadership in the design and implementation of responsive curriculum based on critical analysis of pedagogy, historical perspectives, and understandings of early human development.

-- Evaluate early childhood programs, engaging stakeholders in the process and addressing diverse needs of young children and families.
+- Evaluate early childhood programs, engaging stakeholders in the process and addressing diverse strengths and needs of young children and families.

 - Apply research skills, including assessment of the research process, formulation of research questions and collection and interpretation of data, in a variety of research projects.

-- Establish responsive and reciprocal relationships with children, families, colleagues and other stakeholders.
+- Develop responsive and collaborative professional relationships with children, families, colleagues and community partners.

 - Perform responsibilities in a manner consistent with ethical and professional codes of conduct; in compliance with legislative and legal requirements; and, within the defined scope of practice limitations.

-- Advocate on behalf of children, families, colleagues and the broader community, promoting the principles of quality in early childhood programs.
+- Advocate for and with children, families, colleagues and the broader community, promoting the principles of quality in early childhood programs.

-- Collaborate with early childhood educators and other professionals in multidisciplinary or cross-sectoral environments and across diverse domains of practice
+- Collaborate with early childhood educators and other interdisciplinary professionals in the early years sector.